bobwol/starterr/README.md

 1. Download
 2. Unzip
 3. Rename the unzipped folder and start customizing the `config.xml` file
-4. To edit the **Starterr** source files just open a terminal window at the its root folder, and type:
+4. To edit the **Starterr** source files just open a terminal window at the root folder, and type:

 ```bash
 npm i && bower i